Pixilation: Music videos

 Quebec band Les Colocs and Michel Gondry used pixilation in many of their music videos.

 Of note, "Leave Me Alone" by Michael Jackson utilises a variation on this technique by slowing down the frame rate of video and overlaying objects to achieve the distinctive pixilation look to great effect.

 Others

 The pixilation technique was also used for the opening of Claymation, Will Vinton's 1978, 17-minute documentary about his animation studio's production techniques, the first time the famous trademarked Claymation term was used, now a term synonymous with all clay animation.

 The Czech animator Jan Švankmajer uses pixilation in most of his work; most notably Food.

 Jan Kounen's Gisele Kerozene (1989), a short film that shows witches riding around a city on broomsticks, is another influential example of this technique.

 Pixilation is also used in Andrew Huang's short video Fluxis.

 An effect similar to pixilation can be achieved by dropping occasional frames from a conventionally recorded movie.
-While obviously easier than the stop-frame technique, this does not achieve the same quality.
+While obviously easier than the stop-motion technique, this does not achieve the same quality.